visipedia/inat_comp/README.md

 1. You will abide by the [iNaturalist Terms of Service](https://www.inaturalist.org/pages/terms)
 2. You will use the data only for non-commercial research and educational purposes.
 3. You will NOT distribute the above images.
-4. The Califonia Insitute of Technology makes no representations or warranties regarding the data, including but not limited to warranties of non-infringement or fitness for a particular purpose.
+4. The California Insitute of Technology makes no representations or warranties regarding the data, including but not limited to warranties of non-infringement or fitness for a particular purpose.
-5. You accept full responsibility for your use of the data and shall defend and indemnify the Califonia Insitute of Technology, including its employees, officers and agents, against any and all claims arising from your use of the data, including but not limited to your use of any copies of copyrighted images that you may create from the data.
+5. You accept full responsibility for your use of the data and shall defend and indemnify the California Insitute of Technology, including its employees, officers and agents, against any and all claims arising from your use of the data, including but not limited to your use of any copies of copyrighted images that you may create from the data.

 ## Data